Snow Skiing Isn’t The Only Activity In Zermatt! The Zermatt Events Are Year-Round And Endless!

 Piste Preparation – Be Part of it Live

 As the pistes empty every evening, the piste machine drivers begin their work.
-They start around four in the afternoon and work until the midnight hour to make sure the pistes are prepared for tourist to enjoy an excellent condition each morning.
+They start around four in the afternoon and work until the midnight.
+They need to make sure the pistes are prepared for tourist to enjoy an excellent condition each morning.
 This event allows you to accompany these drivers for 4 hours where you’ll experience their work of preparation.
 After this tour, you’ll have another respect for what goes on when the sun goes down in Zermatt, something that the other events won’t do for you.

 Toboggan Fun-Ride Furi

-Every week there are two nights where you can take a trip to Furi and enjoy one of the most popular events in Zermatt: The thrilling tobaggan ride!
+Every week there are two nights where you can take a trip to Furi and enjoy one of the most popular events in Zermatt: The thrilling toboggan ride!
 It will take you back to the village of Zermatt and during the ride, you’ll have snow adventures and pure fun combined with many other things.